 We suggest using a Bagley Deep Diving Shad like Ang did to catch his big fish from above.
 You’ll have great success in Walleye Fisheries like this!

 CALLING LAKE, ALBERTA

-“As you can see from the skinny bodies of the Walleye (pictured above)” says Ang “food was scarce for these fish hence the crazy biting pace they put on.
+“As you can see from the skinny bodies of the Walleye, food was scarce for these fish,” says Ang, referring to Walleye pictured above.
+“Hence the crazy biting pace they put on.
 We were dropping down jigs tipped with salted dead minnows (there was no live bait allowed at our time of fishing there).
-We hit an area near Volkswagen Point, dropped the anchor and proceeded to vertical jig up Walleye till’ our heart’s content”
+We hit an area near Volkswagen Point, dropped the anchor and proceeded to vertical jig up Walleye to our heart’s content.”

-If you watch this episode, it’s very easy to see why it’s one of Ang and Pete’s favorite Walleye Fisheries!
+If you watch this episode, it’s very easy to see why it’s one of Ang and Pete’s favourite Walleye fisheries!

 LAKE WINNIPEG, MANITOBA

-Lake Winnipeg is one of the biggest Walleye fisheries on this list, with around 24,514-square-kilometres or 15,232-square-miles of surface area.
+Lake Winnipeg is one of the biggest Walleye fisheries on this list with around 24,514 square kilometres or 15,232 square miles of surface area.
 It’s one of Manitoba’s most consistent Walleye producers and is a true trophy Walleye fishery.
-The best part of this water is its southern end is only about 50km+ north of the city of Winnipeg.
-Don’t let that stat fool you though, because it is a very long drive if you started at the south end and moved north.
+The best part of this water is its southern end is only about 50 kilometres north of the city of Winnipeg.
+Don’t let that stat fool you though, because it is a very long drive if you start at the south end and move north.

 We recommend trying out some of these baits below.
 They’ll not only work on Lake Winnipeg, but all the lakes listed here and more!

 CONTINUE TO PAGE 2 FOR MORE TOP CANADIAN WALLEYE FISHERIES AND HOTSPOTS.